Charlie Chan: Films

 The first film featuring Charlie Chan, as a supporting character, was The House Without a Key (1926), a ten-chapter serial produced by Pathé Studios, starring George Kuwa, a Japanese actor, as Chan.
 A year later Universal Pictures followed with The Chinese Parrot, starring Japanese actor Kamiyama Sojin as Chan, again as a supporting character.
 In both productions, Charlie Chan's role was minimized.
 Contemporary reviews were unfavorable; in the words of one reviewer, speaking of The Chinese Parrot, Sojin plays "the Chink sleuth as a Lon Chaney cook-waiter … because Chaney can't stoop that low."

 For the first film to center mainly on the character of Chan, Warner Oland, a white actor, was cast in the title role in 1931's Charlie Chan Carries On, and it was this film that gained popular success.
-Oland, a Swedish actor, had also played Fu Manchu in an earlier film.
-Oland, who claimed some Mongolian ancestry, played the character as more gentle and self-effacing than he had been in the books, perhaps in "a deliberate attempt by the studio to downplay an uppity attitude in a Chinese detective."
+Oland, a Swedish actor who claimed some Mongolian ancestry, had also played Fu Manchu in an earlier film.
+Oland played the character as more gentle and self-effacing than he had been in the books, perhaps in "a deliberate attempt by the studio to downplay an uppity attitude in a Chinese detective."
 Oland starred in sixteen Chan films for Fox, often with Keye Luke, who played Chan's "Number One Son", Lee Chan.
 Oland's "warmth and gentle humor" helped make the character and films popular; the Oland Chan films were among Fox's most successful.
 By attracting "major audiences and box-office grosses on a par with A's" they "kept Fox afloat" during the Great Depression.